WordPress Feed Widget for Website. No-code - Poper

 Paste your WordPress site URL

-Poper widget builder searching Acme Blog at acmeblog.com/feed with RSS detected confirmation and a WordPress-blue Connect button
+Poper widget builder searching Acme Blog at acmeblog.com with a posts preview and a WordPress-blue Connect button

 2. 02